 After selecting one of the above entry points, the user is presented with a Request access pop-up.
 They must provide a reason for access, the users and groups that should be granted access (if requesting on behalf of others), and how they should be granted access.

 As mentioned above, we recommend managing permissions on Projects through groups.
 In the Request access pop-up, users can select to get access to a group with an appropriate role on the Project.
 For groups that are managed internally to Foundry, users can pick a group to join, which will route the request to the group administrators for approval.
+Custom request flows for groups can be configured to help requesting users select the appropriate group to join.
+You can find more information regarding custom approval access request configuration in the platform security management documentation.

 For groups that are managed externally to Foundry, users will be presented with a message and URL redirecting them to request access to the necessary group outside the Foundry platform.
 Learn how to configure this message and URL in the external group documentation.